 5. Inconsistent Colors

-The LG tv screen color problem has been frustrating for many customers.
-The LG tv problem is that the colors on LG TVs can sometimes appear different than on other TVs or displays.
+The LG tv screen color problem might have been frustrating for many customers.
+The LG TV problem is that the colors on LG TVs can sometimes appear different than on other TVs or displays.

 This can be especially noticeable when watching movies or TV shows with a lot of color.
 Not only this, you may see horizontal or vertical lines on the screen or in the upper right corner.

 The problem is most likely due to how LG TVs handle color calibration.
-If you’re experiencing this problem, there are a few things you can try to fix.
+If you’re experiencing this problem, there are a few things you can try to fix this issue.

 - First, ensure that your TV is properly calibrated to ensure initial settings.